 7.2.
 Our consideration of the control environment

-We obtained an understanding of the IT environment, including the underlying IT systems, however, planned not to rely on the general IT controls or application controls, as company's operations are largely based on manual processes and controls.
+We obtained an understanding of the control environment, including the underlying IT systems.
+We planned not to rely on the general IT controls or application controls, as the company's operations are largely based on manual processes and controls.